bologer/anycomment.io/readme.txt

 * Fixed issue with social icon conflict with existing Fontawesome library, #288
 * Fixed issue when user agreement checkbox was misaligned on some of the websites
+* Fixed issue when dropdown was too narrow and some options were not seen well, #289

 = 0.0.67 – 01.11.2018 =